sk-srinikumar/Kinesis-S/README.md

    * Used for all gamepad / joystick functions.

 ---
-# :trophy: Information & Contributions
+# Information & Contributions
 * Developed for use at [California State University San Bernardino].
 * Dll files and K-Cube images are taken from [Thorlabs].
 * Development commenced under and for Dodsworth Jeremy, PhD.
 * Developed by Srinivasan Kumaresan.

 ---
-# :telephone: Contact
+# Contact
 * Developer's email: srnkmrsn@gmail.com

 [Thorlabs]: https://www.thorlabs.com/about_us.cfm